neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/README.md

 - Demonstrate how to create a new topic.
 - Show them how to reply to a topic.
 - Explain how to mark a reply as the solution.
+- Emphasize the importance of marking helpful replies as solutions when they resolve a question.
+If a suggested solution doesn’t work or if they have follow-up questions, they should provide feedback directly in the relevant thread on the discussions board.
 - Show them where they can find a [guide on how to use the discussions board during self-directed learning](https://github.com/neuefische/questions/wiki).

 ## Material for Students